At an inflection point

-An inflection point is a moment where a certain change in your business environment will mean a dramatic change to your business.
-Used strategically, this turning point can poise your business for bigger things.
-It can create new spaces – blue oceans – and destroy outdated technologies and business models.
-As such, it represents both opportunities and threats.
-An inflection point even has the power to bring about exponential change.
-Even though it feels like this change is sudden, it has quite possibly been gestating for some time.
-It normally develops gradually – out of scope for many – and then it suddenly seems evident.
-Hence, it can be spotted early and in time to react for those who scan the horizon and can pre-emptively make sense of what is happening.
+As such, an inflection point represents both opportunities and threats.
+Even though it feels like this change is sudden, it has most probably been gestating for some time.
+It normally develops gradually — out of scope for many — and then suddenly seems evident.
+Hence, for those who scan the horizon and can pre-emptively make sense of what is happening, it can be spotted early and in time to react.